Skip to main content

 The problem with apps like Microsoft Teams or Google Chat is that the conversation is always miles away from the actual work.
 You end up having a great discussion about a project, and then three days later, nobody can remember what was decided because it's buried under five hundred other messages.

 In RiOrganise, you can message your team directly where the boards are.
 You can have one-on-one private messages or set up group chats for specific teams, complete with custom icons you can upload and crop directly in the app.
-You'll also see two separate live badges in the header: a blue one for unread messages and a red one on the bell for notifications.
-They update automatically every 10 seconds and refresh the second you return to the tab, so you always know exactly what’s waiting for you.
+You'll also see a live unread count on the messages icon in the header—it updates every 30 seconds in the background and the moment you come back to the tab, so you always know what's waiting for you.

 The Team Notice Board